SeshadriRC/devops-cloud-interview-guide/Interview-Experience/Openshift/Readme.md

 4. Which Kubernetes architectural components are involved in service discovery and pod-to-pod communication?
 Explain the complete flow.[link](https://github.com/SeshadriRC/devops-cloud-interview-guide/blob/main/Interview-Experience/Openshift/my-preparation/service-discovery-kubernetes.md#complete-flow-of-service-discovery-and-pod-to-pod-communication)

 ---
+5. A pod shows 100% CPU throttling in Grafana, but actual CPU usage is only 2–3 cores while the limit is 4 cores.
+How will you investigate? [link](https://github.com/SeshadriRC/devops-cloud-interview-guide/blob/main/Interview-Experience/Openshift/my-preparation/cpu-throttled-grafana.md)

+---

 1. How you will integrate S3 with pod in aws, what will be the requirements